 1. Whats’s the Difference Between a Generic and Brand-Name Drug?

-The main difference between generic drugs and the brand-name ones is what they look like.
-However, this does not mean that they work significantly less, as many people may think.
+The main difference between generic drugs and brand-name ones is what they look like.
+However, this doesn’t mean that they work significantly less, as many people may think.

 Another difference you’ll notice is the name of the medicine.
 Generic medicine will be named based on its active ingredient.
 An example of this is paracetamol.